 Old Key West

-The final resort on this list, Old Key West, is another one that I just haven’t tried!
+Old Key West is the oldest Disney Vacation Club Resort and it is HUGE.
 We have a review of a 2 bedroom suite for you to check out!

 Like Saratoga Springs and Riviera Resort, all the rooms at Old Key West are Disney Vacation Club villas.
 They can all be booked by any guest on the Disney website!

 The studio villas at Old Key West have a unique feature: 2 queen beds!
-The other DVC studios have either a queen bed and a sofa bed or a queen bed and a murphy bed!
-I’ve only heard good things about Olivia’s.
-Breakfast is on my to do list!
+The other DVC studios have either a queen bed and a sofa bed or a queen bed and a Murphy bed!
+Olivia’s breakfast is on my must-do list!

-As for downsides, some of the buildings do not have elevators!
+As for cons, some of the buildings do not have elevators!
 Make sure to take care when booking if you have someone in your party with mobility issues.

 Final Thoughts

-So, top 5 amongst the currently open resorts: Coronado, Wilderness, Yacht Club, Contemporary and All Star Movies.
+So, the top 5 resorts are: Coronado, Wilderness, Yacht and Beach Club, Contemporary and All Star Movies.

 What do you make of my assessment?
 What are your top 3 resorts?
-Let us know in the comments on Facebook and in our Facebook group!
+Let us know in the comments below!

 It was nice to get your take.
 You hit the mark on so many of these resorts.